 Luton is popular with low-cost carriers, and it’s situated 29 miles northwest of the city.

+There are two operators in Luton Airport that connect to Central London – East Midland Trains and Thameslink.
 These trains are connected to St. Pancras International Station, and there are constant trains, with the exception from 1:00 AM to 3:00 AM.

 Luton is not part of the Oyster Zone, so you have to purchase the ticket at full price, which starts at 13 GBP.
 It takes around 30 minutes to reach St. Pancras.